Welcome to today's edition of the Rush 24-7 podcast.

 On Monday, that promise crumbled.

-The victim of Congressional spinelessness and Obama's inability to create political support for a way out of the moral quagmire created by his predecessor.
+The victim of congressional spinelessness and Obama's inability to create political support for a way out of the moral quagmire created by his predecessor.

-The president announced that military commission trials for detainees would resume at Club Gitmo after a two-year suspension, and that Rush Limbaugh's licensed merchandise business would continue to thrive and stay open.
+The president announced that military commission trials for detainees would resume at Club Gitmo after a two-year suspension and that Rush Limbaugh's licensed merchandise business would continue to thrive and stay open.

-All that became inevitable in December after members of Congress and both parties, in an act of notable political cowardice, banned moving those trials to the United States.
+All that became inevitable in December after members of Congress and both parties in an act of notable political cowardice banned moving those trials to the United States.

-And on and on and on and on.
+Not and on and on and on.

-Then they go down to the end of this thing.
+And then they go down to the end of this thing.

-As in the uh the more obvious requirement that procedures comply with international laws that ban torture and other forms of inhumane treatment, but the Obama administration has still chosen to accept the concept of indefinite detention without trial, which represents a stain on American justice.
+But the Obama administration has still chosen to accept the concept of indefinite detention without trial, which represents a stain on American justice.

-Now, ready, you uh wait for this.
+Now, Ready, wait for this.

 The president made that acceptance clear in a speech in May of 2009.